opentok/opentok-reconnection/js-sample/README.md

    The Session Status text field shown on the webpage changes to "Disconnected from session.
 Attempting to reconnect..."

 7. Reconnect your computer to the network.
-Upon reconnecting to the OpenTok session, the Session Status text field changes to "Reconnected to the session."
+Upon reconnecting to the OpenTok session, the displayed text field changes to "Reconnected to the session."

 Now we will add a second client connected to the session: